jundalisay/superb/content/en/research/benham/palmistry/part-1/chapter-25-venus.md

-+++
+---
+heading: "Chapter 25 Part 1 of The Laws of Scientific Palm Reading Simplified"
-title=  "The Mount Of Venus"
+title: "The Mount Of Venus"
+description: "His realm is the world of imagination.
+He keeps humanity from becoming too material, and enables us to see with the mind's eye"
+date: 2020-01-18
+image: "/photos/objects/hand.jpg"
+linkb: "/research/benham/palmistry/part-1/chapter-24-luna"
+linkbtext: "Chapter 23"
+linkf: "/research/benham/palmistry/part-2/chapter-01"
-heading=  "Chapter 25"
+linkftext: "Chapter 1"
-description=  "The 7th Mount type is the Venusian located by the Mount of Venus at the base of the thumb" image=  "/photos/objects/hand.jpg" linkb=  "/research/benham/palmistry/part-1/chapter-24-luna" linkbtext=  "Chapter 24" linkf=  "/research/benham/palmistry/part-1/chapter-26-apollo" linkftext=  "Chapter 26"
-+++
+---

-The seventh type is the Venusian located by the Mount of Venus at the base of the thumb.
+The Venusian is idenfified by the Mount of Venus at the base of the thumb.

-This is strengthened by the=
+This is strengthened by the:
 - triangle
 - circle
 - square, or